wting/williamting.com/_posts/2012-04-21-infinite-prime-list-generator.md

         i += 1
 {% endhighlight %}

-No doubt this code can be further improved and optimized, but the infinite prime number generator can be useful in certain situations as is.
+No doubt this code can be further improved and optimized, but an infinite prime number generator can be useful as is.

 [sieve]: https://en.wikipedia.org/wiki/Sieve_of_Eratosthenes
 [jfp]: http://www.cs.hmc.edu/~oneill/papers/Sieve-JFP.pdf